 - Big motorcycles like the Honda CRF1000L Africa Twin — great motorcycle, but really, in a class of its own

 - Scramblers like the Triumph Scrambler 900.
-(Read our full guide on those if you really want one!)
+(Read our full guide to the Triumph Scrambler on those if you really want one!)

 Overall recommendations: The KTM if money is no object!

-Lukily, there are LOTS of alternatives to the Yamaha Tenéré that you can get right now.
+Luckily, there are LOTS of alternatives to the Yamaha Ténéré that you can get right now.

-- If you want that off-road performance, and money is no object: Get the KTM 790 Adventure.
-It's much more powerful, better-equipped, just as light as the Yamaha Tenere, and guaranteed to make you laugh.
+- If you want that off-road performance, and money is no object: Get the KTM 790 or 890 adventure.
+It's much more powerful, better-equipped, just as light as the Yamaha Ténéré, and guaranteed to make you laugh.
 I'm pretty sure it'll be easier to sell, too.

-- If you're on a budget and want on- and off-road perforamance, you probably need to get a KLR650.
-It's not in this comparison.
+- If you're on a budget and want on- and off-road performance, you probably need to get a KLR650.
+It's not in this comparison (it's a thumper).
 They're single-cylinder, low-power, cantankerous and full of character.
-They're the motorcycle you want.
+They're the motorcycle you want for budget adventure riding.

 - If you prioritise road performance, and can pay, and want something that'll hold its value: Get the BMW F850GS or the Triumph Tiger 800 XC.
 You can also get these used.
 They're faster, but slightly heavier.
-But with either — especially the Triumph — expect to have to pay more for service.
+But with either — especially the Triumph — expect to have to pay more for service and parts.

-- If you're patient: Wait for the Yamaha Tenere!
+- If you're patient: Wait for the Yamaha Ténéré!
+They're out of stock in many places, but still around.

-The Tenéré will be released in July 2019 in Europe (roughly at time of publication), in December 2019 in Austraila, and July 2020 in the USA.
+The Ténéré was released in July 2019 in Europe (roughly at time of publication), in December 2019 in Australia, and in July 2020 in the USA, mid-pandemic.

 Here are how the specs shake out.
-You can't ride a spec sheet, but for now, you also can't ride a Tenéré.
+You can't ride a spec sheet, but it gives you an idea.
 So, enjoy!

 - Engine: 689cc 2-cylinder (270-degree crank)